‘Law & Order: SVU’ Star Philip Winchester Not Returning To Show After Current Season

 In his second Twitter note, he clarified that Peter Stone “and his ‘the facts don’t care about [your] feelings’ attitude” would not be moving forward with the series.
 He also thanked SVU’s fans, who he said made him “work harder.”

-Winchester originated the Peter Stone character in Chicago P.D. in 2016, and then appeared in the one-season spinoff series Chicago Justice.
+Winchester originated the Peter Stone character on Chicago P.D. in 2016, and then appeared in the one-season spinoff series Chicago Justice.
 When he joined SVU in 2018, it was revealed that he was the son of Law & Order’s Ben Stone (Michael Moriarty), who was also an attorney.
 It has not yet been revealed how Peter will be written out of the show.

 Deadline‘s sources said that no other major casting changes are expected for Season 21 of SVU, which currently stars Mariska Hargitay (Lieutenant Olivia Benson), Ice-T (Sergeant Odafin “Fin” Tutuola), Kelli Giddish (Detective Amanda Rollins), and Peter Scanavino (Detective Sonny Carisi).

-Winchester, who is half British and half American, studied at the prestigious London Academy of Music and Dramatic Art.
+Winchester, who is half-British and half-American, studied at the prestigious London Academy of Music and Dramatic Art.
 He has been acting professionally since the late 1990s and has had leading roles in TV series such as Crusoe, Camelot, Strike Back, and The Player.
 He has been married to his high school sweetheart, Megan Coughlin, since 2008, and they have two daughters together: 4-year-old Charlie and a new baby girl born in February.

 Law & Order: SVU returns to NBC on Thursday, April 4, at 10 p.m.